Cosmos World Foundation Model Platform for Physical AI

 \textbf{Vocabulary.} Tokenization is a crucial step that turns input text into a sequence of discrete tokens in large language models (LLMs).
 In LLMs, the vocabulary of possible tokens is determined by the LLM's tokenizer (\eg, tiktoken introduced by~\citet{tiktoken}) trained on a large corpus of text with algorithms such as Byte Pair Encoding (BPE)~\citep{gage1994new}.

-For our autoregressive models, we use our Cosmos-1.0-Tokenizer-DV8x16x16 as the tokenizer.
+For our autoregressive models, we use our Cosmos-Tokenize1-DV8$\times$16$\times$16-720p as the tokenizer.
 As introduced in \cref{sec::token}, we leverage the Finite-Scalar-Quantization (FSQ)~\citep{mentzer2023finite} to quantize the $6$-dimensional latent space into $(8,8,8,5,5,5)$ levels.
 This quantization leads to a vocabulary size of $8\times8\times8\times5\times5\times5 = 64{,}000$.

 \textbf{Cross-attention for text conditioning.} In addition to the self-attention blocks present in the transformer architecture, we add cross-attention layers to enable the model to condition on input text.
 Similar to diffusion-based WFM(\cref{sec::diffusion_model_backbone}), cross-attention is applied between the features of the transformer model and text embeddings obtained from a pre-trained text encoder (T5-XXL).
 In our experiments, we add cross-attention blocks after every self-attention layer.